SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 1. Save the file.

 > [!IMPORTANT]
-> The above code is intended to work only when you're working with the SharePoint Framework v1.12.1 or earlier.
+> The above code is intended to work only when you're working with the SharePoint Framework v1.14 or later.
 >
-> This is because the local workbench was removed from the SharePoint Framework in v1.13.
+> This is because the `isServedFromLocalhost` property was introduced in SPFx v1.14.
->
-> You can use the same method to create a mocked data source if you've implemented automated testing in your project using the `EnvironmentType.Test` enum option.

 ## Retrieve list data